yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 (\mathbf{a} - \mathbf{b})^\top \mathbf{b}
 $$

-Numpy implementation: assuming variables `a` and `b` have been defined in a manner similar to previously, we can express this as:
+NumPy implementation: assuming variables `a` and `b` have been defined as before, we can express this as:
 ```python
 # Dot product of (a - b) and b
 (a - b).T @ b